 Currency Exchange Study: How to Save on International Spending

 Converting U.S. dollars into a foreign currency is necessary for most trips abroad.
 And we generally have two options for doing so: 1) automatically with a credit card and 2) by converting hard currency at a bank or airport kiosk.
 But which is the better deal?

-Cheapest Option: A no-foreign-transaction-fee credit card saves travelers 8.86% relative to Travelex and 6.77% compared to the average bank/credit union.
+Best Option: A no foreign transaction fee credit card saves travelers 9.07% relative to Travelex and 6.86% compared to the average bank/credit union.

 *Numbers are averages and use of a no-foreign-fee card is assumed.